 Marijuana addiction causes a person to compulsively seek the drug for use despite causing damage to his or her life through the drug use.
 Hence, he or she might put family members in danger in order to acquire what is needed to satisfy the cravings.
-Family tension can develop, especially if secrecy develops around marijuana use.
-Conflict and secrets may lead to trust issues that erode the natural loving atmosphere that a family needs to emotionally thrive.
-Treatment should include family therapy that will show the entire family system how to cope with potential family conflict in a reasonable, responsible, and productive way.
+A marijuana addiction treatment program should include family therapy that will show the entire family system how to cope with potential family conflict in a reasonable, responsible, and productive way.